hafizimmuno/TLR4-Computational-Drug-Discovery/README.md

 It demonstrates that compounds the ML model identifies as structurally similar to known TLR4 actives in ChEMBL also tend to fit geometrically and energetically into the MD-2 pocket.
 This cross-validation between a data-driven approach and a physics-based approach provides higher confidence than either method alone — and directly reflects how computational predictions are used to prioritize compounds for experimental testing.

-**The SHAP analysis reveals that hydrophobic and aromatic features dominate TLR4 activity prediction** — consistent with the biology of the MD-2 hydrophobic pocket, which evolved to recognize the lipid A portion of LPS.
+**The SHAP analysis reveals that hydrophobic and aromatic features dominate TLR4 activity prediction** which is consistent with the biology of the MD-2 hydrophobic pocket, which evolved to recognize the lipid A portion of LPS.
 Small molecules that mimic this hydrophobic burial while adding polar anchoring (ARG90, TYR65) represent the most promising design hypothesis.

-**The Decision Tree (ROC-AUC 0.805) provides directly actionable rules** for experimental collaborators — a synthetic chemist can assess whether a proposed compound satisfies an activity rule without running any software, enabling rapid hypothesis testing in the design-make-test cycle.
+**The Decision Tree (ROC-AUC 0.805) provides directly actionable rules** for experimental collaborators and a synthetic chemist can assess whether a proposed compound satisfies an activity rule without running any software, enabling rapid hypothesis testing in the design-make-test cycle.

 ---

 ## Notebooks

-### Notebook 01 — ML Bioactivity Modeling
+### Notebook 01 : ML Bioactivity Modeling
 `01_TLR4_ML_Bioactivity_Modeling.ipynb`

 Retrieves human TLR4 bioactivity data from ChEMBL, curates to quality-controlled IC50/EC50/Ki measurements in nM units, and aggregates per molecule using median pChEMBL.
 Converts molecules to ECFP4 Morgan fingerprints and trains a Random Forest Regressor to predict continuous pChEMBL values.
 Applies SHAP to identify which structural features drive TLR4 activity and maps top fingerprint bits back to chemical substructures.